JonathanGrossman/mongodb_basics/01_getting_started.md

 console.log(getAllFuncs(client));
 ```

 No need to understand how this block of code works.
 For now, just know that you have a function called `getAllFuncs` that takes in one argument.
-Below the function definition, you call the `getAllFuncs` function, pass into as the argument the `client` instance of the MongoDB class, and print the results to the console.
+Below the function definition, you call the `getAllFuncs` function, pass into it as the argument the `client` instance of the `MongoClient()` class, and print the results to the console.

-In the console, you should see all the functions available in the MongoDB class.
+In the console, you should see all the functions available in the `MongoClient()` class.

 ```node
 [